-When a company experiences financial problems, it normally exhibits itself in cash flow difficulties, which puts the company in serious risk of breaching its lending covenants.
+When a company experiences financial problems, these normally manifest themselves in cash-flow difficulties, which put the company in serious risk of breaching its lending covenants.

-An IBR may be commissioned by a stakeholder, for example a Bank, who wants visibility on the company’s current financial position, and options in light of its working capital difficulties.
+An IBR may be commissioned by a stakeholder, such as a bank, who wants visibility on the company’s current financial position, and options in light of its working capital difficulties.

 An IBR ordinarily covers the following areas: